tobiasschuerg/InfluxDB-Client-for-Arduino/README.md

 # InfluxDB Arduino Client

-Simple Arduino client for writing and reading data from [InfluxDB](https://www.influxdata.com/products/influxdb-overview/), it doesn't matter whether it is a local server or InfluxDB Cloud.
-The library supports authentication, secure communication over TLS, [batching](#writing-in-batches), [automatic retrying](#buffer-handling-and-retrying) on server backpressure and connection failure.
+Simple Arduino client for writing and reading data from [InfluxDB](https://www.influxdata.com/products/influxdb-overview/), no matter whether it is a local server or InfluxDB Cloud.
+The library supports authentication, secure communication over TLS, [batching](#writing-in-batches), [automatic retrying](#buffer-handling-and-retrying) on server back-pressure and connection failure.

 It also allows setting data in various formats, automatically escapes special characters and offers specifying timestamp in various precisions.